 Maintaining gainful employment is a crucial way for disabled people to participate more freely in society and create more opportunities for themselves.
 In addition to the income they earn and the ways disabled people enrich their workplaces through their strengths, experiences and insights, disabled workers play an essential role in changing societal perspectives and proving that disabled persons aren't unable or unwilling to work.

 Finding work as a disabled person can be tricky.
+Do you have to hire someone with a disability?
+No, but it's illegal to discriminate against someone whose disability would not interfere with performing the duties required of the job.
 While many companies abide by principles that forbid them from discriminating against people with disabilities, human resources departments sometimes aren’t used to hiring disabled people.
 They may think doing so would automatically result in costly accommodations.
 However, some companies have emerged as leaders for promoting disabled employment.

 This notable technology company first assisted disabled people in practical ways before other brands had even thought about it.
 IBM engineered braille typewriters and similar equipment that offered improved communication devices for disabled individuals.

 Choosing to branch out from that pioneering commitment, the company upholds a long-standing tradition of bringing disabled people into its workforce.
 It has been doing so for decades, even before the Americans With Disabilities Act existed.

 In the 1940s, IBM brought a blind psychologist on board to develop a program for hiring and training disabled people.
 The company has a 40-person team responsible for making sure all IBM products comply with government-mandated accessibility standards and aids partner companies in using the technologies in their workforces.
 Managers at IBM also receive training about how to make workplaces maximally accessible.